mdickinson/repeat/README.rst

     for ($i = 0; $i -lt 100; $i++) do { stuff; }

 repeatedly in PowerShell, while trying to provoke threading-related race conditions in test code.
+It also lets me write the same line on different platforms, without having to remember whether I'm in bash, PowerShell, or a regular Windows CMD prompt.

 Example usage::